pmerkleplant/ampleforth-property-tests/README.md

 - A transfer of zero AMPL is always possible
 - Calling the `tranferAllFrom` function reverts when the balance of the owner is non-zero and the allowance of the spender is zero
-    - Note that this is independent of the scaled balance of the owner!

 ## Usage